 Figure 2Abstract Protocol Architecture

+We are not locked in to this architecture.
+We are not investing significant resources to refine this current architectural concept until it has been vetted with both the CCSDS and ISO communities and the review with ISO communities will take some time.

+In particular, current pressures on DAI to address distributed archives and cloud-based archives may change this architecture concept and the associated document tree.

 If this brief introduction to the long-range vision of Digital Preservation work in CCSDS is not self-explanatory, we would be happy to again attempt a special topic presentation to the CMC at an upcoming telecon or meeting.

 The DAI WG intends to “socialize” this concept with other Digital Preservation organizations around the world, and to hopefully get their support to this as a long-range industry-wide vision.
 A CMC resolution supporting this long range direction (while not yet approving specific projects) would be a welcome support to this effort.